kiikoh/Functional/README.md

 # Functional Programming

-This assignemnt was to use 5 different functional programming languages.
+This assignment was to use 5 different functional programming languages.

 The 5 languages were
 - Lisp